 She said her confidence is bolstered by Vermont’s longstanding relationship with a Massachusetts company, LHS Associates, which has been configuring Vermont ballots for 20 years. ”With an optical scan, no matter who’s producing the machine, it’s being configured by people we know; we know their names, we know which machines they’re dealing with,” said Markowitz.

 “When they configure Vermont’s races, every ballot is different in every community.
 It’s done in an open process by people working on freestanding machines. … Nobody can make a change without others being aware of it.
-From there it goes to a mailer that can only be accepted by signature of the clerk.
+From there it goes to a mailer that can only be accepted by the signature of the clerk.
 So our security starts as soon as the fingers are touching the card-setting of the ballot, and under our chain-of-custody rule the town clerk knows exactly who has touched the card.”

 To top it off, the scanners are kept in a locked vault until Election Day, Markowitz pointed out.
 And finally, under the state’s 2003 legislation, the secretary of state may conduct a random audit of election results.